fbeauKmi/kbobine_filament_settings/README.md

 call settings even if connexion to spoolman is lost.

 ## How it works ?
-KBobine use a moonraker component ``spoolman_ext.py`` to track spool change then send infrmation about spool to klipper.
+KBobine use a moonraker component ``spoolman_ext.py`` to track spool change then send informations about spool to klipper.
 It stores infos about spool in a saved_variable array ``kbobine_table`` once the spool is loaded.
 If no setting is detected, it will prompt to calibrate filament or load settings from other filaments in table.
 Then it populates a ``current_settings`` array from default settings and stored settings.
 This array can be called from your Macros like this: